dancazarin/brisk/README.md

 Brisk is a modern, cross-platform C++ GUI toolkit focused on building responsive, high-performance applications with flexibility and ease.

 🚧 The Brisk library is currently under active development and will remain in the Alpha stage for the next few releases.
 After that, it will transition to Beta.
-During this period, expect breaking changes and incomplete documentation
+During this period, there may be breaking changes, and the documentation may not always be up to date.

 ![Build](https://img.shields.io/github/actions/workflow/status/brisklib/brisk/test.yml?style=flat-square&label=Build)
 ![License](https://img.shields.io/badge/License-GPL2%2FCommercial-blue.svg?style=flat-square)